Anaminus/roblox-data/README.md

 file, which you may consult for instructions on how to run the build system for that language.

+Note that generating data requires downloading many files from the ROBLOX website, each of which are megabytes in size.

 Currently, the only available language is Lua.